bigmlcom/python/README.rst

 Support
 -------

-Please, report problems and bugs to our `BigML.io issue tracker <https://github.com/bigmlcom/io/issues>`_.
+Please report problems and bugs to our `BigML.io issue tracker <https://github.com/bigmlcom/io/issues>`_.

 Discussions about the different bindings take place in the general